UNDER THE CHEQUERED FLAG

 Charlie Williams

-I first met Ken during my first TT in 1971 when I was sleeping in a small 2 berth tent in the paddock with my friend and helper and with my 125cc Yamaha racing machine between us!
+I first met Ken during my first TT in 1971 when I was sleeping in a small 2 berth tent in the paddock with

-Ken had many very interesting stories of riders and teams at the TT going back many years and was always very interesting to listen to.
-Ken simply was a good man who did lots to help so many riders at the TT of all levels and he will be sadly missed by us all.
+very interesting to listen to.
+Ken simply was a good man who did lots to help so many riders at the TT of

 Rest in peace my friend.